Driving simulator for driver training and research

-Carnetsoft provides low-cost professional driving simulators for driver training and research that are used for driver education, in driving schools and research institutes and universities.
+Carnetsoft provides low-cost professional desktop driving simulators for driver training and human factors research that are used for driver education, in driving schools and research institutes and universities.
 The cost of a complete system is only a fraction of comparable other simulator systems.
 For more information, see also www.rijschool-simulator.nl

 A driving simulator is used by a number of different users for different applications.
 Since simulators have a history in training, for example for flying, and in military training applications, the first thing that comes to mind is initial driver training in driving schools.